DanielOgorchock/ST_Anything/README.md

 6) When using a NodeMCU ESP8266 board, you need to be aware of some GPIO limitations.
 I have assembled my findings in this image:
 ![screenshot](https://cloud.githubusercontent.com/assets/5206084/26479180/53488d08-419f-11e7-824f-aa1649335c02.png)

+7) Button Devices - "where do they show up?"
+Buttons show up in the SmartApps that use them.
+The Aeon Minimote Device Handler, for example, has one tile with a remote control icon on it.
+Nothing else.
+It also has zero configuration options as well.
+I used this as a model for adding "Button" capabilities to ST_Anything per a user request.
+When you define the number of buttons (via the gear-based configuration menu in the parent DH) you are announcing to all SmartApps the number of buttons defined.
+This in turn allows SmartApps like "Smart Lighting", "CoRE", and "WebCoRE" to know how many "buttons" to offer you to configure an action.
+So, the easiest test is to create a new "Smart Lighting" automation, where you define the action to be based on a button "pushed" or "held" event from the Parent Device (no child devices are created for buttons).
+Give it a try!
+I have used this successfully in the past for testing purposes.

 ## Final Notes for now...
 Plese refer to the header files of the ST_Anything library for explanation of specific classes, constructor arguments, etc...
 ST_Anything devices support inverted logic, default power-on states, debounce logic, etc...
 Read through the top section of the .h files found on the libraries\ST_Anything... folders for more information!